Precy enjoys helping others learn to speak and appreciate the Filipino language. She also speaks Ilocano.

 Saying 'Bwisit ka!' however to someone means he/she is a nuisance.

-It also comes in slang word if you want to take that route - engot.
-Slang or the standard word 'tanga,' it still holds the same meaning.
-Idiot.
+Take the route of saying it the slang way - engot.
+Slang or the standard word 'tanga,' it still holds the same meaning, idiot or stupid.

 More on Filipino Slang Words